 Our goal is to be as close as possible to the number of steps you actually take by reducing the detection of false steps.
 As such, it is possible that other step trackers may result in a different step count than your Go.

 Everyone has a different stride length: two people can walk the same distance, but it may take them a different number of steps to cover that same distance.
 This may explain the difference between the number of steps between two users.
-We incorporate the height and gender you have entered in the Health Mate app when calculating your stride length.
+We incorporate the height and gender you have entered in the Withings App when calculating your stride length.

 Note on running and the use of stationary exercise equipment (elliptical, treadmills):